-Though it would be several years of hardship before Lett was proven right, others felt called to this new wine region.
+Though it would be years of hardship before these visionaries were proven right, others soon followed them in planting Pinot noir and other varieties.
 In 1968, native Californian and engineer Dick Erath moved with his wife and two young sons to Oregon.
-His first plantings were on the Chehalem Ridge.
-He established Erath Vineyards in the Dundee Hills and made his first commercial wines in 1972.
+He established Erath